akail/akail.github.io/content/2023/rhel_rocky_future.md

 Tags: hpc,linux
 Authors: Andrew Kail

-Its been nearly a week now and after having stewed on it I think its time tp speak my piece on this debacle.
+Its been nearly a week now and after having stewed on it I think its time to speak my piece on this debacle.

 The recent changes to how Red Hat Enterprise Linux (RHEL) distributes their source code has caused quite a stir in the Linux and HPC community.